EasyCorp/EasyAdminBundle/Resources/doc/tutorials/fosuserbundle-integration.md

 ------------------

 FOSUserBundle defines a [user manager][3] to handle all operations on user instances, such as creating and editing users.
-This manager makes the bundle "agnostic" to where the users are stored and it's a good practice to use it.
+This manager, which is accessed through the `fos_user.user_manager` service, makes the bundle "agnostic" to where the users are stored and it's a good practice to use it.

 Before using this manager, [create your own AdminController][4] if you haven't done it already so you can modify the behavior of the new action.
-Then, override the `createNewUserEntity()` and `prePersistUserEntity()` methods and call the `fos_user.user_manager` event to create and save new users:
+Then, override the `createNewUserEntity()` and `prePersistUserEntity()` methods to override the way users are created and persisted:

 ```php
 // src/AppBundle/Controller/AdminController.php